daily Broadcast

 See, when you live this way, the power, the sweetness, the fellowship, the grace of God lives in you, and you live in Him.
 “And this is how we know that he lives in us: We know it by the Spirit which He gave us.”

-God wants to do great, mighty answers to prayer, and what we need to learn this week – it’s not that He’s unwilling.
+God wants to do great, mighty answers to prayer, it’s not that He’s unwilling.
 It’s that a great majority of His people haven’t filled out the loan papers.